 What were our aims?

 The aim of this project was to develop and validate a sarcoma-specific PROM – the Sarcoma Assessment Measure (SAM) and to develop a strategy for maximising its utility in practice.
 This was a mixed-methods study based on recommended methodology for developing a PROM comprising of three phases:

 - Phase 2: Psychometric testing of the questionnaire

 - Phase 3: Developing a strategy to implement SAM into clinical practice.

 What did we do?

-In phase 1, stage 1 we interviewed 121 people aged 13-82 years who had soft tissue sarcoma (62%), bone tumours (28%) and GIST (10%).
+In Phase 1 we interviewed 121 people aged 13 to 82 years who had soft tissue sarcoma (62%), bone tumours (28%) and GIST (10%).
 From these interviews we identified 1,405 items reflecting physical, emotional, social and financial wellbeing and sexuality.
 Working with patients and clinicians we reduced this list to 395 items that we could send out in a questionnaire.
-This Item Reduction Questionnaire (IRQ) asked patients to rate how important and how frequent each item occurred, which enabled us to calculate how much of an impact each item had on a person.
+This Item Reduction Questionnaire (IRQ) asked patients to rate how important each item was and how frequently it had occurred, which enabled us to calculate how much of an impact each item had on a person.

-In stage 2 the IRQ was returned by 250 patients aged 17-89 years.
+The IRQ was returned by 250 patients aged 17 to 89 years.
 We found that 68% of the most impactful items related to emotional wellbeing.
 However, to ensure SAM was balanced to represent physical, emotional, social, financial wellbeing and sexuality the top items in each area were included for review by clinicians.
 Items that were similar to those in other questionnaires were removed and 66 were chosen through consensus as items reflecting issues clinical teams could provide patients with support.